AryanKapadia/news-app/README.md

 # news-app
-This a very basic newsapp developed using Django framework.
+This a very basic newsapp developed using Django framework.<br>
-Hosted on: heroku
+Hosted on: heroku<br>
 Can be visited at: https://aryan-newsapp.herokuapp.com/